Mate-Demate Device: Armstrong Flight Research Center

 The first Mate-Demate Device was built at NASA's Armstrong Flight Research Center on Edwards Air Force Base, California, and completed in late 1976.
 It was first used with the prototype during the five Approach and Landing Tests in 1977.

-While the Shuttle Landing Facility airport at Kennedy Space Center in Florida served as the primary landing site for orbiters, the longer runways at Edwards were used for 11 of the first 12 missions and remained the primary backup site throughout the Shuttle program, being used on a total of 54 out of 135 missions.
-This MDD was essential for hoisting orbiters onto the Shuttle Carrier Aircraft for transport back to Florida.
+While the Shuttle Landing Facility airport at Kennedy Space Center in Florida served as the primary landing site for orbiters, the longer runways at Edwards were used for 11 of the first 12 missions and remained the primary backup site throughout the Shuttle program, being used on a total of 54 out of 135 missions (40%).
+This MDD was used to hoist orbiters onto the Shuttle Carrier Aircraft for transport back to Florida.

 The MDD in California consisted of two 100 ft towers with stationary work platforms every 20 ft up to the 80 ft level.
 A horizontal structure was mounted at the 80 ft level between the two towers.
 The horizontal unit cantilevers out 70 ft from the main tower units.
 It controlled and guided a large lift beam that attached to the orbiters to raise and lower them.

 Three large hoists were then used simultaneously to raise and lower the lift beam.
 Two of the hoists are connected to the portion of the lift beam that attaches to the rear of the orbiter, and one is attached to the portion of the beam that attaches to the front.
 Each hoist had a 100,000 lb lift capability.
 Operating together, the total lifting capacity of the three units is 240,000 lb.
 Two access platforms for servicing specialists could descend from the cantilevered section to the sides of the orbiter.